SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2012-06-30-the-puppet-who-has-cut-his-strings.markdown

 One of the best things I have learnt of late is MVVM, when building UI intensive applications (usually Silverlight) MVVM is invaluable because you separate out all the logic and networking from the UI, leaving the UI to do what it does best and present a beautiful presentation to the user.

-The magic happens with Data Binding, but with MVVM it goes that be further giving a fuzzy abstraction layer to the UI for only that which it needs to know about and tells the UI when it updates so it can react.&nbsp; And by reaction I mean that could be anything from updating a textbox to kicking off an animation or even updating several fields from a single update call.
+The magic happens with Data Binding, but with MVVM it goes that be further giving a fuzzy abstraction layer to the UI for only that which it needs to know about and tells the UI when it updates so it can react.
+And by reaction I mean that could be anything from updating a textbox to kicking off an animation or even updating several fields from a single update call.

 Really cannot go far enough here to explain all it is benefits, but like Reactive Programming, if you have not played with MVVM yet, then check out Laurent Bugnion’s work with [MVVM Light](http://mvvmlight.codeplex.com/) (one of the easiest MVVM frameworks out there to learn from) and his [Mix 10](http://channel9.msdn.com/Events/MIX/MIX10/EX14) and [Mix 11](http://channel9.msdn.com/Events/MIX/MIX11/OPN03) videos which explain just about everything.

-&nbsp;

 In the View Model Folder, there is the “MainViewModel.cs” class, which contains the crus of all logic within the application.